-Best Actor Of 2019: Vicky, Ayushmann, Ranveer, Shahid Or Hrithik- Who Left You Spellbound?
+Best Actor Of 2019: Vicky, Ayushmann, Ranveer, Shahid Or Hrithik - Who Left You Spellbound?

 French actress Jeanne Moreau had famously said, 'Acting deals with very delicate emotions.
 It is not putting up a mask.
 Each time an actor acts he does not hide; he exposes himself.'
-If you fail to connect with a character performed by an actor, even a great content can go in waste.
-The year 2019 has been a mixed bag with some A-listers and some rising talents holding your attention on the screen.
+If you fail to connect with a character performed by an actor, even great content can go waste.
+2019 has been a mixed bag with some A-listers and a few rising talents holding your attention on the screen.

-As we are all set to bid adieu to this year, Filmibeat quickly glances behind and brings you powerful performances by male actors which intrigued the audience in cinema halls.
+As we are all set to bid adieu to this year, FilmiBeat quickly glances behind and brings you powerful performances by male actors which intrigued the audience in cinema halls.

 Vicky Kaushal